christianjtr/tv-app/README.md

     #### The movie DB API:

-    In order to implement the solution, we are required to sign up [themoviedb.org](https://www.themoviedb.org/), and also **integrate it to our back-end** then, we will be able to use their API services.
+    To implement the solution, we are required to sign up [themoviedb.org](https://www.themoviedb.org/), and also **integrate it to our back-end** then, we will be able to use their API services.
 For further details, check the specs here [TMDB API specs](https://developer.themoviedb.org/reference/intro/getting-started).

 ### Considerations

-Please, check this considerations out.
+Please, check this consideration out.

 > [!IMPORTANT]
-- The architecture is a **mono repo-like project** that uses **workspaces to share type definitions among the app's tiers**.
+> - The architecture is a **mono repo-like project** that uses **workspaces to share type definitions among the app's tiers**.
-- The application can be either **started locally or containerized**.
+> - The application can be either **started locally or containerized**.
-- Each app tier, within the project, can be started for development **independently from the others**.
+> - Each app tier, within the project, can be started for development **independently from the others**.

 ### Tech Stack